jrtorres/watson-assistant-healthcare-lab/PART2_EXTENDBOT.md

 04. Name the intent *Initiate_Claim* and click **Create intent**
    ![Create Intent](doc/source/images/WA_CreateIntent_2.png)

-05. Add the example utterances shown in the screenshot below, clicking on **Add example** after entering each one.
+05. Add the example utterances shown in the screenshot below, clicking on **Add example** after entering each one
    ![Intent Examples](doc/source/images/WA_CreateIntent_2_Examples.png)

 06. Click on the return icon to go back to the main menu screen